Piano Concerto No. 4 (Rubinstein)

 The Piano Concerto No. 4 in D minor, Op.
-70, by Anton Rubinstein is a Romantic concerto that was once highly esteemed and was in the repertoire of the Russian and Polish piano virtuosos Sergei Rachmaninoff and Ignacy Jan Paderewski.
+70, by Anton Rubinstein is a Romantic concerto for piano and orchestra.
+It was among Rubinstein's best-known concert works and remained in the repertoire of several major virtuoso pianists in the late nineteenth and early twentieth centuries.

-Anton Rubinstein, himself a renowned pianist, left five numbered piano concertos.
-(He wrote three earlier piano concertos; two were lost and the third was transformed into Octet, Op.
-9.)
-Rubinstein composed the Fourth Concerto in 1864.
-He published two revisions of it and then a final revision in 1872.
-He dedicated the concerto to the violinist Ferdinand David.
+Rubinstein, himself a celebrated pianist, left five numbered piano concertos.
+He composed the Fourth Concerto in 1864; the work was first published in 1865 and was dedicated to the violinist Ferdinand David.

 Movements

 The concerto is in three movements: